 • Lifestyle choices - plays a significant role.

-• Hormonal factors - influence bone mass and the rate of bone resorption.
+• Hormonal factors - influences bone mass and the rate of bone resorption.

 • Smoking and alcohol have an adverse affect on bone density.